amandakoster/frontend-developer-assignment/README.md

 [*Please ask a Backend Engineer for endpoint*]

 The data is returned in JSON format and includes fields like timestamp, classification, axles, and height.

+### Doughnut Chart

+The doughnut chart visualizes the distribution of vehicle classifications, providing a clear breakdown of the different types of vehicles recorded.

+### Scatter Chart

+The scatter chart visualizes vehicle axles against their height, providing insight into the distribution of vehicle types based on their physical dimensions.

 ### Sample API Response